-- 10.1.
-The council will not maintain any form of cash float.
+- 10.1.{The council will not maintain any form of cash float.
 All cash received must be banked intact.
-Any payments made in cash by the Clerk or RFO (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly. - a) Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations.
+Any payments made in cash by the Clerk [or RFO] (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.]
+OR (The RFO shall maintain a petty cash [float/imprest account] of [£250] and may provide petty cash to officers for the purpose of defraying operational and other expenses. - a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment. - b)a) Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations. - c) Payments to maintain the petty cash float shall be shown separately on any schedule of payments presented for approval.}